Lensii/terms-and-conditions/README.md

 - No hate speech, including but not limited to: Racism, homophobia, etc
 - You may not create posts depicting extreme violence/gore
 - No nudity, partial or otherwise, is permitted
-- You may not use Lensii to facilitate illegal activity
+- You may not use the platform to facilitate illegal activity
 - You may not attempt to modify the app source code in any way
-- You may not use Lensii to spread fake or intentionally misleading news about any topic
+- You may not use the platform to spread fake or intentionally misleading news about any topic
 - You may not harass or pose danger to other users
 - No political discussion
 - You may only post photos taken or created by you